suxinde2009/soundhelix/soundhelix/doc/README-BASICS.txt

 The basic time unit in SoundHelix is a tick.
 A tick subdivides a beat into an integer number of parts.
 Songs usually use 4 ticks per beat, but other numbers (3, 8, 12, 16 or 24) are also common.
-For the MIDI player, the number of ticks per beat must divide 24, so 16 would not be a valid number, but the others would.
+For the MIDI player, the number of ticks per beat must divide 24 (at least if MIDI time synchronization is used), so 16 would not be a valid number in this case, but the others would.

 Harmony